sciclone1984/sciclone1984.github.io/_pages/resume.md

 ## Education

-### University of New Haven - West Haven, CT (August 2020 - Present)
+### University of New Haven - West Haven, CT (May 2024)

-Cybersecurity and Networks Major (Cyber Operations Path) GPA (To Date): 3.9 out of 4
+B.A in Cybersecurity and Networks (Cyber Operations Path), Magna Cum Laude
+GPA: 3.78 out of 4

 ### Long Island Lutheran Middle and High School - Brookville, NY (June 2020)
 High School Diploma with Honors